FairwindsOps/klustered/README.md

 # Klustered

 This go application was designed to prevent the other team in a Klustered challenge from being able to update a deployment from a v1 to a v2 image.
-There are several approaches it take to doing this.
+There are several approaches it takes to doing this.

 ## Usage